princeton-nlp/c-sts/README.md

 2. Decrypt the Dataset: Once you have received the password via email, you can decrypt the `csts.tar.enc` file using the provided `extract.sh` script.
 Follow the instructions below:

-   - Open a terminal and navigate to the directory where the `data` directory.
+   - Open a terminal and navigate to the `data` directory.
    - Run the following command, replacing `<password>` with the decryption password obtained via email:

      ```bash